Raju9936/Analysing-Student-Feedback-using-Machine-Learning/README.md

 ## Data Visualization
 - In this project we did some some work on visualizing the results
-- The Accuracy Score, Precision, Recall, f1-scores are visualized for all the three algorithms we used in our project
+- The Accuracy Score, Precision, Recall, f1-scores are visualized for all the three algorithms we used in our project.

 ## License
 - This project has no license it is open source for now